numenta/htmresearch/classification/README.md

 The sensor used to record accelerometer data is the TI SensorTag CC2541

+## Record data
-To connect to the SensorTag and write data to a file: enable bluetooth, and run `node record_sensortag_data.js '<filename>.csv'`
+To connect to the SensorTag and write data to a file: enable bluetooth, and run `node sensortag/record_sensortag_data.js '<filename>.csv'`

+## Visualize data
+Run `python sensortag/plot_sensortag_data.py`.
+This will plot the accelerometer data recorded by the TI Sensortag

+## Data preprocessing
+To get good results on the data recorded by the sensor tag, it is necessary to account for misplacements of the sensor on the leg of the patient.
+So compensate, we convert and rotate the data before feeding it to the sequence classifier.
+Run `python sensortag/experiments/trajectory_converter.py` to clean the data out.